samalatesta/samalatesta.github.io/_pages/talks.md

   map.fitBounds(bounds, { padding: [50, 50] });
 </script>

-Here’s a curated list of invited talks and conference presentations I’ve given.
+Below is a curated list of invited talks and conference presentations I’ve given.

----

 ## 2025 (Upcoming)